-5.1.
 Planning of the English curriculum is focussed on five core areas:

-- Teaching pupils to read easily, fluently and with good understanding. - Developing the habit of reading widely and often, for both pleasure and information, which in turn will develop an appreciation for our literary heritage. - Pupils will acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language. - Pupils will write clearly, accurately and coherently, adapting language and style in and for a range of contexts, purposes and audiences. - Ensuring pupils feel confident with discussion; pupils should be able to elaborate and explain clearly their understanding and ideas, in order to learn. - 5.2.
-The school creates long-term, medium-term, and short-term plans for delivery of the writing curriculum these are as follows: - Long-term: includes the topics studied in each term during the key stage. - Medium-term: includes the details of work studied during each half-term. - Short-term: includes the details of work studied during each lesson. - 5.3.
-The subject leader is responsible for reviewing and updating long-term and medium-term plans, and communicating those to teachers. - 5.4.
-Teachers are responsible for reviewing and updating short-term plans, building on the medium-term plans, taking into account pupils' needs and identifying the methods in which topics could be taught. - 5.5.
-All relevant staff members are briefed on the school's planning procedures as part of their staff training. - 5.6.
-In the school, English is taught both as a singular lesson and as part of cross-cultural themes where appropriate. - 5.7.
-Teachers will use the key learning content in the DfE's statutory guidance 'English programmes of study: key stages 1 and 2', published in 2013. - 5.8.
-Lesson plans will demonstrate a balance of interactive and independent elements used in teaching, ensuring that all pupils engage with their learning. - 5.9.
-There will be a clear focus on direct, instructional teaching and interactive oral work with the whole class and targeted groups. - 5.10.
-Long-term planning will be used to outline the units to be taught within each year group. - 5.11.
-Medium-term planning will be used to outline the reading, writing and spoken language skills, alongside the spelling and vocabulary skills that will be taught in each unit of work.
+- Teaching pupils to read easily, fluently and with good understanding. - Developing the habit of reading widely and often, for both pleasure and information, which in turn will develop an appreciation for our literary heritage. - Ensuring pupils acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language. - Teaching pupils to write clearly, accurately and coherently, adapting language and style in and for a range of contexts, purposes and audiences. - Ensuring pupils feel confident with discussion; pupils should be able to elaborate and explain clearly their understanding and ideas, in order to learn.

+The school creates long-term, medium-term, and short-term plans for delivery of the writing curriculum - these are as follows:

+- Long-term: includes the topics studied in each term during that year group. - Medium-term: includes the details of work studied during each term / half term. - Short-term: includes the details of work studied during each lesson.

+The subject leader is responsible for reviewing and updating long-term and medium-term plans, and communicating these to teachers.

+Teachers are responsible for reviewing and updating short-term plans, building on the medium-term plans, taking into account pupils' needs and identifying the methods in which topics could be taught.

+Long-term planning will be used to outline the units to be taught within each year group.

+Medium-term planning will be used to outline the vocabulary and skills that will be taught in each unit of work, as well as highlight the opportunities for assessment.

+Medium-term plans will identify learning objectives, main learning activities and differentiation between units of work.

+Medium-term plans will be shared with the subject leader to ensure there is a progression between years.

-- 5.12.
-Short-term planning will be used flexibly to reflect the objectives of the lesson, the success criteria and the aims of the next lesson. - 5.13.
+Short-term planning will be used flexibly to reflect the objectives of the lesson, the success criteria and the aims of the next lesson.

+All relevant staff members are briefed on the school's planning procedures as part of their staff training.

+In the school, English is taught both as a singular lesson and as part of cross-cultural themes where appropriate.

+Teachers will use the key learning content in the DfE's statutory guidance 'English programmes of study: key stages 1 and 2'.

+Lesson plans will demonstrate a balance of interactive and independent elements used in teaching, ensuring that all pupils engage with their learning.

+There will be a clear focus on direct, instructional teaching and interactive oral work with the whole class and targeted groups.

 Schemes of works for phonics, grammar and spelling are used when developing lesson plans to ensure developmental learning, building on pupils' prior knowledge.
-Our phonics scheme comes from Pearson Education 'Bug Club Phonics'. - 5.14.

 All English activities are built so that they build upon a pupil's prior knowledge.
-All pupils of all abilities are provided with the opportunity to develop their skills, knowledge and confidence, ensuring progression through increasing class challenges. - 5.15.
-All lessons will have clear learning objectives, which are shared and reviewed with pupils. - 5.16.
+All pupils of all abilities are provided with the opportunity to develop their skills, knowledge and confidence, ensuring progression through increasing class challenges.

+All lessons will have clear learning objectives, which are shared and reviewed with pupils.

 Teachers will plan homework that will take a variety of formats, including reading, writing, speaking, and comprehension tasks, which will ensure positive learning for pupils through different teaching techniques.